Friday, 20 June 2014

 We had takeaway pizza for tea, sitting outside in the evening sunshine, with not a cloud in the sky.
 In fact it is only just beginning to get a bit chilly now at twenty past nine.
 Time for a cup of tea.

-Sunday 15 June 2014
+Sunday, 15 June 2014

-Fed up with feeling fed up!
+Fed up with worrying!

 It has been a really pleasant weekend, but overshadowed by the continuing uncertainty of my work situation.
 I am so tired of worrying about it!
 Hopefully I will know more by mid week.
 But my brain is actually exhausted by thinking about it.
-And poor James must be tired of hearing me agonising about it.
+And poor James must be tired of hearing me talking about it.

 So here are some good things: